Matt McAndrew

 Matthew Brendan McAndrew (born September 6, 1990) is an American singer-songwriter best known for his appearance in Season 7 of NBC's reality TV singing competition The Voice, where he finished as the runner-up as part of Team Adam.
-In January 2019, he became the lead vocalist of the American post-hardcore band Rain City Drive.
+In January 2019, he became the lead vocalist of band Rain City Drive.

 Early life

 McAndrew was born to Brenda (née Gordon) and Patrick McAndrew.
 He grew up in the small town of Barnegat Light, New Jersey, and has been writing songs and performing in bands since he was a boy.
 During his senior year at the Southern Regional High School in Manahawkin, New Jersey, he decided to pursue a music career.
 He attended the University of the Arts, Philadelphia, graduating in 2013.

 Career

 Early days

 In 2010, McAndrew started writing solo acoustic material and playing his songs at open mic nights, ice cream parlors, and bars.
 He worked at Bach To Rock, a national music school franchise with a location in suburban Philadelphia, teaching voice, guitar and ukulele.
 He self-released an album called View of The Pines on March 1, 2014.

 Among other projects including Other People, and Hollow Shoulder, McAndrew gained notoriety in High School for recording and performing a Christmas themed tribute album dedicated to classmate Dwight Wagaman.